Anyone can sell outfits on IMVU!

 When your Outfit is submitted to the Shop, the Card will show you the Success screen.
-This screen contains a link to your Outfit’s product info page should you wish to make any changes.
+This screen contains the Product ID number which is a link to your Outfit’s product info page should you wish to make any changes.

 When an Outfit is submitted, its name and image are automatically generated so that it does not have to go through Peer Review.